Kathy-Peng/discord-image-scraper/README.md

 # discord-image-scraper
-A javascript scraper that scraped images/videos from discord channels you can control the number of messages to scrape and it is also streaming the scraping process so that you can a channel with a large number of links (larger than the buffer size of javascrpt lanauge)
+A javascript scraper that scraped images/videos from discord channels you can control the number of messages to scrape and it is also streaming the scraping process so that you can scrape a channel with a large number of links (larger than the buffer size of javascrpt lanauge)

 # Scraping Images from Discord Channels